timothyschoen/pd-hvcc/README.md

 - Create "hvcc~" object
-- Send click on object to open, or use right-click -> open
+- Click on object to open, or use right-click -> open
 - Create a patch and hit compile!